 The emergency medical services in our department consist of two advanced life support ambulances.
 These ambulances are equipped with all up to date monitors and assorted equipment need to care for an emergency we are faced with.
 You can read more about the equipment in the apparatus section.
 The personnel on our department are primarily trained to the EMT-B level.
-We do have two paramedic specialists and one EMT intermediate.
-This allows us to have an advanced service when personnel are available.

 There are several levels of EMS certification that can be held by our members or new people coming onto the department.
 Our department pays for all EMS training after one year of membership is completed.

 Levels of Certification